Horlad/r3dir/README.md

 r3dir decoder will parse such "error domain" and will respond with `414 URI Too Long` status code and message like `The target length has been too long for encoder.
 Target's SHA-1: 2b57569cfddb7d6f61331e123da605c7573521c9`.

 Also, there is [PyPi package](https://pypi.org/project/r3dir) which can be used as library for your own Python scripts and tools.
 Details and examples how to use you can find on PyPi page.

-### HTTPS limitations

-Due to [limitations of wildcard TLS cerficates](https://en.wikipedia.org/wiki/Wildcard_certificate#Limitations) which do not work with multipule wildcard domains(like `*.*.301.r3dir.me`) HTTPS domain-based redirection works with targets that are not longer that 63 symbols(maximum length of one subdomain) in encoded form.
-In addition, `--ignore_part` feature also is not available due to the limit.

 ## CLI tool